APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 		- A posting requirement wrt Title IX Coordinators may be insufficient

+			- Posting does not mean literacy.
+There is no mandate for Title IX Coordinator awareness in training.
+There is nothing to stop the Title IX Coordinator info from being buried in legal documents and school policy.

 ### A single training and notification session is not sufficient

+- AAU survey shows students are less likely to report after their freshman year

-- Elements like the "forgetting curve" or misalignment with "learning styles" can affect information retention
+- Elements like the "forgetting curve" or misalignment with "learning styles" can affect comprehension and information retention

 - There is an undue burden on the student to expect them to learn the entire training in one session, and to expect them to identify important information like the Title IX Coordinator in the first session